 (1) Represent the sum of selling, general and administrative expense.
-For comparative purpose, interest expenses, allowance for doubtful debts, reversal of allowance for doubtful debts, and non-recurring expenditure and income were excluded from the Operating Expenses calculation.
+For comparative purpose, interest expenses, allowance for doubtful debts, reversal of allowance for doubtful debts, and non-recurring expenditure and income were excluded from the Operating Expenses

 The Corporation faced the stiff competition in the A2P messaging service segment in both the North Asia and South East Asia regions and revenue fluctuated from quarter to quarter.
-The outbreak of COVID-19 pandemic pandemic worsened the situation from the quarter ended June 30, 2020 to the quarter ended March 31, 2021, the revenue of the Corporation fluctuated in all regions.
+The outbreak of the COVID-19 pandemic worsened the situation from the quarter ended September 30, 2020 to the quarter ended March 31, 2021, the revenue of the Corporation fluctuated in all regions.
 During the quarter ended June 30, 2021, the Corporation managed to regain some messaging traffic in both the North Asia and Southeast Asia regions which improved its revenue.
 In the Southeast Asia regions, the COVID-19 pandemic situation has improved and governments have relaxed circulation of people and business activity has picked up.
-However, in the North Asia regions, COVID-19 pandemic situation has improved restrictions on circulation of people and business activities is still lagging.
+However, in the North Asia regions, COVID-19 pandemic situation has not improved and governments still imposed restrictions on circulation of people and business activities is still lagging.
 During the quarters ended September 30, 2021 to March 31, 2022, the Corporation managed to increase messaging traffic in the Southeast Asia regions which resulted in increased revenue while losing traffic in the North Asia regions.
+During the quarter ended June 30, 2022, the Corporation managed to increase messaging traffic in the North Asia regions which resulted in increased revenue while losing traffic in the Southeast Asia regions.